bob123456678/TrainControl/src/examples/Readme.md

 # Advanced layouts

 This graph model can be used to automate layouts with complex designs and tons of switches.

+A more advanced example (automation JSON plus CS2 layout files) can be found in [cs2_sample_layout](../../layout/config/)

-More advanced examples are coming soon!
-Planned features also include ways to create the graph in the UI and determine/prioritize automation logic.
+Planned features include ways to create/edit the graph in the UI and specify/prioritize automation logic.